RobColeman/data_science_and_engineering_ipython_notebooks/README.md

 ## requirements:

-The reuqired python packages can be installed with the following command
+The required python packages can be installed with the following command

 `pip install -r requirements.txt`